Ogden UT Child Support Attorney

-In Utah, the amount of child support that one parent must pay is determined by statute, and therefore cannot be negotiated as easily as other issues.
+In Utah, the amount of child support that one parent must pay is determined by statute and, therefore, cannot be negotiated as easily as other issues.
 You can get a rough estimate of how much child support you will receive/pay by putting some of your information into this Utah child support calculator.
-To determine child support, the court will look to several factors, such as:
+To determine child support, the court will look at several factors, such as:

-- What type of physical custody the parties have.
+- What type of physical custody do the parties have?
 Generally speaking, as the number of overnights a parent spends with his/her children increase, his/her child support amount decreases.

 - Whether one or both of the parents have other children living with them that they are supporting.

 What if one of the parents is unemployed?

-Even if a parent is unemployed, or makes very little money in a part-time job, the court may decide that this parent is actually capable of making more money.
+Even if a parent is unemployed or makes very little money in a part-time job, the court may decide that this parent is actually capable of making more money.
 In this case, the court will tell this parent that they will have to pay child support based on a higher amount of income.
 This is called “imputing” income.
-The court considers a number of factors when deciding whether to impute income to a parent:
+The court considers several factors when deciding whether to impute income to a parent:

 - Parent’s employment potential;